Hurtak/petrhurtak.com/articles/_drafts/debian-packages/article.md

 ## Create the package

 - In the root of your project directory run `dpkg-buildpackage -b -uc`.
-    - `-b` makes only binary package (with the final compiled files) and does not create package with source files.
+    - `-b` only make binary package and do not create package with source files.
-    - `-uc` will skipp the signing stage of the `.changes` file with your PGP key.
+    - `-uc` skip the signing stage of the `.changes` file with your PGP key.
 - If everything went ok, you should see file named `package-name_1.0.0_all.deb` one level up from the root directory of your project.

 ### Build artefacts

-There are also some build artefacts in the `debian` directory from the creation of the package, they are usefull for debugging, but if everything went ok, you can remove them with something like
+After the build you will see some build artefacts inside the `debian` directory.
+They are usefull for your build debugging, but if everything went ok, you can safely remove them with something like:

 ```bash
 git clean -df debian